yousaiditchewie/yousaiditchewie-v2/src/pages/blog/short-story-long.md

 ## NASA, of all things

 Here’s the crazy thing.
 Before landing that retainer gig, I worked at [Apple](https://www.apple.com) as a Mac technician.
 As it turned out, a company that handled an IT contract with [NASA](https://www.nasa.gov) was desperate for Mac technicians.
-Somehow, _they_ found _me_, and I landed a job there.
+Somehow, _they_ found _me_ while I was looking for work, and I landed a job there.
 I got to be an on-site technician for actual rocket scientists.

 > It sounds exciting, but I was helping geriatric astrophysicists print stuff.